tidelift/activerecord-arel_depth_first/README.md

 Active Record Arel DepthFirst Visitor
 =====================================

-This gem re-introduces Arel code that was removeed from Rails 6.1: https://github.com/rails/rails/pull/36492

-The code existed in Arel from 4.0.0 to 9.0.0, and Ruby on Rails 4.0.* to 6.0.*.
+This gem re-introduces Arel code that was removed from Rails 6.1: https://github.com/rails/rails/pull/36492 .
+The code existed in the arel gem from 4.0.0 to 9.0.0, and the rails gem from 4.0.0 to 6.0.0.

 It provides a DepthFirst visitor for Arel that allows you to traverse the Arel AST, e.g. for visualizations.